Palace of Constantine Porphyrogenitus

 Palace of Constantine Porphyrogenitus information

-The building's later uses were not so regal: after the Conquest it functioned in turn as a menagerie for exotic wild animals, a brothel, a poorhouse for destitute Jews and a pottery.
+The building's later uses were not so regal: after the Conquest it functioned in turn as a menagerie for exotic wild animals, a brothel, a poorhouse for destitute Jews, a pottery and finally a car park.

 When we visited, restoration of the palace's remaining sections had finished, but it was closed to the public with no opening date forthcoming.